-(Unfortunately, at this time the Master Gardeners do not arrange or provide the transportation for tours.
+(Master Gardeners do not arrange or provide the transportation for tours.
 We are “step-on guides” for tours that you or others arrange, bringing your transportation to us.)